Aringan0323/weepingangelbot.github.io/introduction.md

 ---
-title: Technical Overview
+title: Introduction
-description: In depth explanation of the technology in the Weeping Angel Bot program
+description: A brief overview of the project
 layout: default
 ---